Call today and speak to Jason Brady, specialist misdiagnosis claim solicitor. Find out if you can claim compensation.

 Expert medical misdiagnosis evidence

-In building the strongest possible claim for compensation on your behalf, your solicitor at Blackwater Law will identify and instruct appropriate medical experts to produce reports that provide supporting evidence for the fact your condition was misdiagnosed and that this could and should have been diagnosed earlier.
-These expert medical reports will also make arguments relating to the difference in outcome if your diagnosis had been correct in the first instance and there had not been unnecessary delays in diagnosis or treatment.
+In building the strongest possible claim for compensation on your behalf, your solicitor at Blackwater Law will identify and instruct appropriate medical experts to produce reports that provide supporting evidence for the fact your condition was misdiagnosed and that this could and should have been diagnosed correctly.
+These expert medical reports will also make arguments relating to the difference in outcome if your diagnosis had been correct in the first instance and there had not been unnecessary delays or mistakes in diagnosis or treatment.

-You made a difficult and frustrating time manageable, it always felt as though you were ‘in my corner’ and supporting me.
+You made a difficult and frustrating time manageable, it always felt as though you were ‘in my corner’ and supporting me